umbrella146/swagmaster3000/README.md

 # swagmaster3000
-This is the cheat of Marco146.
+Private Cheat of Marco146
+pls no stealerino